 Starting with a bang, first up on the list is Legoland, a dreamscape for every Lego enthusiast.
 Located in Winter Haven, Florida, it was built on the site previously housing the Cypress Garden theme park.
-It is one of the best amusement parks for toddlers.

 Preserving the botanical gardens and teeming with greenery, the land offers the Legoland Theme Park, the Legoland Water Park, three on-site resorts, and a separate theme park based on the famous British animated series, Peppa Pig.